500Foods/TMS-WEB-Core-JsonPrimer/README.md

 [TMS WEB Core](https://www.tmssoftware.com/site/tmswebcore.asp).
 The original posts can be found in [Part 1](https://www.tmssoftware.com/site/blog.asp?post=928) and [Part 2](https://www.tmssoftware.com/site/blog.asp?post=932) and were originally posted on May 5th and 6th, 2022).

-**/Combined** contains the original code for Examples 2-31, where the JavaScript, Delphi and TMS WEB Core variations are combined in each exacmple. **/Delphi**, **/JavaScript**, and **/TMS WEB Core** contain simplified versions of Examples 2-24, where only the specific variation is included, in an effort to simplify the code for those interested in just one variation.
+**/Combined** contains the original code for Examples 2-31, where the JavaScript, Delphi and TMS WEB Core variations are combined in each example. **/Delphi**, **/JavaScript**, and **/TMS WEB Core** contain simplified versions of Examples 2-24, where only the specific variation is included, for those interested in just the one variation.

 - 02 : Defining Objects
 - 03 : Loading JSON Sample Data